Updated 16 April 2026

 Why This Backfires

 Naming your new employer creates three problems.
 First, it can trigger non-compete scrutiny.
-If you signed a non-compete, your current employer now knows exactly where to direct a cease-and-desist.
-Second, your current employer might contact your new company.
-While rare, it happens in about 8% of cases according to a 2023 survey by The Muse.
-Third, if the new offer falls through for any reason, you have lost leverage and dignity.
+Second, your current employer might contact your new company (happens in about 8% of cases per The Muse, 2023).
+Third, if the new offer falls through, you have lost leverage and dignity.

 What to Say Instead

 "I have decided to pursue a new opportunity."
 Full stop.
-No details needed.
 If pressed, "I would prefer to keep the specifics private at this time" is a complete and professional answer.

-"I am leaving because [New Company] is offering me [specific role at specific company]."
+"I am leaving because [New Company] is offering me [specific role]."

 Why This Backfires

 Even without mentioning salary, revealing your new employer is risky.
-Your current company may have a competitive relationship, vendor relationship, or pending litigation with the new employer.
-In 2024, 12% of resignations that disclosed the new employer resulted in an accelerated departure (the employer asked them to leave immediately rather than work the notice period).
-You lose control of the narrative the moment you share these details.
+Your current company may have a competitive relationship or pending litigation with the new employer.
+In 2024, 12% of resignations that disclosed the new employer resulted in an accelerated departure.

 What to Say Instead

 Keep your next move private.
 "I am excited about a new chapter in my career" communicates positivity without revealing specifics.
-Share your new role on LinkedIn after you have started, not before.
+Share your new role on LinkedIn after you have started.

 "The salary here has been insultingly low for years."